oracle-livelabs/converged/obaas/setup/setup.md

        container-registry.oracle.com/database/enterprise:21.3.0.0
       </copy>
     ```

+    > **Note**: Oracle Database 19c is also supported, there are no 21c-specific features needed for this Live Lab.

     The first time you do this, it will need to pull the container image, and then create the actual database instance.
 This will take a few minutes to complete.
     However, each time you need to use the Oracle Database container in the future, for example after rebooting your machine, you can restart it in just a few seconds using this command: